mbanze2936/mbanze2936/README.md

 - Passionate about architecting robust data pipelines and delivering actionable insights.
 Python aficionado with expertise in SQL, AWS, and more.
 Let's turn data into gold!

 #### - 💼 Experience
-- Data Engineer @Purpleslate - Present
+- Data Engineer @Purpleslate - Current
 - Data Engineer @Foundry, a Digital Currency Group Company - Past

 #### - 🚀 Skills